 - GPS mode without music: Up to 18 hours

-During my usage, I was able to go about 4.5 days with close to 5 hours of training thrown in.
-Along with all day wrist HR and night pulse oximetry enabled.
-Currently, the Vivoactive 4 does not have the lengthy battery management system that is present in the Fenix 6 Pro.
+During my usage, I was able to go about 4.5 days with close to 5 hours of training thrown in with all day wrist HR and night pulse oximetry enabled.

 The Vivoactive 4 takes industry-standard 22mm watch straps so that’s an alternative for accessorising.